ultimike/bluecollargit/README.md

-# DrupalEasy Fall 2018 - Markdown Edition
+# MIDCAMP 2019 - Markdown Edition
-Welcome to the DrupalEasy class, you can sign up for classes at [DrupalEasy.com](https://www.drupaleasy.com/)
+Welcome to the Midcamp DrupalEasy class, you can sign up for classes at [DrupalEasy.com](https://www.drupaleasy.com/)

 ##### Older changes